ChakirBelhaj/software-engineering-processes-group-68/README.md

 >In the context of pull requests, what automated checks are done (consider checks on commits and comments posted in the pull requests by automated tools and bots)?

 **Answer:**
+In this project we see that different checks are performed depending on the software version and type of pull request.
+One of the collaborators of this project is Dependabot, which is a bot mainly used to find and fix vulnerable dependencies in a repository.
+Observing its activity on the pull request page, Dependabot is concerned with bump pull requests that update the version of a package in a repository.
+Automated checks that are performed during such a request are tests on java checkstyle and spotbugs,  linkChecker, minikube script and docker container.
+Various other checks exist throughout the project.

 **Q7)**
 >How are the release notes organized?*